What is an A-kasse?

 How does it work?

 Each month you pay a monthly fee, which can be written off against your Danish tax payments.
-When you have made payments for 12 consecutive months and have worked 1924 hours (one year of fulltime), you are eligible for cover.
+When you have made payments for 12 consecutive months, you are eligible for unemployment benefits, dependent on whether you are new to the benefits system or not:

 If you have been made redundant, your monthly insurance payment will be paid directly into your bank account in your first month of redundancy.
 Should you choose to leave your position, there is a 3-week waiting period before cover applies.